TDI-Lab/M-SET-Documentation/Testbed.md

 ## Control
-Bitcraze Crazyradio PAs were used to connect to the drones from laptops, after which commands could be passed to the drones via the Crazyswarm python library.
+Bitcraze Crazyradio PAs were used to connect to the drones from laptops running the path execution code, after which commands could be passed to the drones via the Crazyswarm python library.
 Code was written to translate EPOS generated paths into instructions for the crazyswarm API so that the drones could navigate accordingly.
 The crazyswarm